Student Handbook

 DATING VIOLENCE

-All acts or incidents of dating violence at school should be reported to the building principal or his/her designee, who will investigate the matter per Policy and Regulation 5519.
+All acts or incidents of dating violence at school should be reported to the building principal or their designee, who will investigate the matter per Policy and Regulation 5519.
 Both the victim and the alleged aggressor will be interviewed and notified in writing of the outcome/determination of the investigation.
 Each act or incident will be addressed through a range of possible strategies, including remediation, intervention, education, prevention, and disciplinary consequences that are consistent with the Code of Student Conduct.
 If appropriate, the matter may also be referred to law enforcement.

 Harassment, Intimidation, Bullying, and Hazing